Veronica-1/Capstone/README.md

 </p>

 ### Prep Data for Model
-There is a function defined called `process_structured_data` that performs min max scaling on continuous data.
+There is a function defined called `process_structured_data` that performs min max scaling normalization on continuous data.
 See [here](https://www.pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/) for advice on encoding ordinal data.
-This function is performed at the start of every deep learning model in order to get the data into an appropropriate format for training.
 The function also uses quartiles to divide the index values into 4 buckets for classification in a new column.
 Because the purpose of this model is to inform decision-makers about the relative housing health in their community, we opted to report the index in quartiles to best demonstrate change over time without making it sensitive to minor fluctuations.
+Further, the buckets are more easily interpretable by stakeholders than notional index values.

-After this, you should be ready to load your data in a model.
+After this, we loaded data into our model.
 Below we will cover the 3 methods we used to process images and make a prediction on the index.
-All model approaches encompassed the general approach used by *pyimagesearch* [4] in processing multiple inputs: images and other data.
+All model approaches encompassed the general approach used by *pyimagesearch* [4] in processing multiple inputs: images and external data.
 The methods below differ across their CNN structures.

-## CNN Implementation - PyImageSearch Architecture
+## CNN Implementation - PyImageSearch Basic Architecture
 Adrian Rosebrock provides a comprehensive example with included code of mixed-date input to a deep learning model for an image regression task on [PyImageSearch](https://www.pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/).
-He uses a database of housing photos and external factors like number of rooms and square footage to predict the housing price.
-He sets up a multi-layer perceptron to pre-process the numeric data and a CNN to process the image data, and then combines MLP and CNN output in a 2-layer feed-forward neural net to maket the final prediction.
+He uses a database of housing photos and external factors (i.e., number of rooms, square footage, etc.) to predict the housing price.
+He sets up a multi-layer perceptron to proces the numeric data and a CNN to process the image data, and then combines MLP and CNN output in a 2-layer feed-forward neural net to maket the final prediction.
 We followed this basic structure for the models with our own data and only made adjustments to change the model to a classification task.
 [This](https://github.com/L-Lewis/Predicting-traffic-accidents-CNN) link is a project that was based on the pyimagesearch but performs classification and provides additional explanation and analysis throughout multiple model iterations.
 This basic CNN structure performed the worst out of all attempted architectures, with a maximum accuracy achieved of **X** after 25 epochs of training.

 ## CNN Implementation - ResNet
-Resnet is a typical deep learning architecture that smooths forward/backward learning through **block propogation** which diminishes the vanishing gradient issue that occurs in earlier model types.
+Resnet is a state-of-the-art CNN architecture that smooths forward/backward learning through **block propogation** which diminishes the vanishing gradient issue that occurs in deep models.
 Vanishing gradient is a problem that occurs when the model makes diminishingly small updates to the weights of each node which essentially slows learning to a halt.
+This occurs when a modle becomes too deep to propogate results backward through the network.
 Resnet models are resilient against this and also robust against over-fitting by reducing total number of trained parameters.

-We used a resnet-50 architecture found on [**THIS LINK**] and implemented it with our data for a classification task.
+We tested a ResNet architecture [7] and a built-in Resnet50 architecture (from Keras) for implementation with our data for bucket classification.
 The following accuracy was achieved after 25 epochs of training:

 ## CNN Implemenetion - VGG16
 Finally, we implemented a VGG16 network (architecture found [here](https://towardsdatascience.com/step-by-step-vgg16-implementation-in-keras-for-beginners-a833c686ae6c)).
 VGG nets were developed to reduce trainable parameters by using a fixed, small kernel size to capture the same feature vectors in less time while reducing the liklihood of over-fitting.
 With our task, there are elements in the images that are not indicative of mobility change (buildings and roads), and a VGG is equipped to handle these since it drops "background" unnecessary imageinformation in the last layer before prediction which increases overall accuracy [6].

+## Model Choice
+Given the current dataset, the VGG16 performed optimally with an accuracy of **XX**.
+In future applications, this model selection might change as the dataset increases in size.
+Therefore, the code is structured in a way that enables easy swapping of models for the prediction itself.

 ## Authors